regenix/regenix/documentation/en/routing.md

 The URI pattern defines the route's request path.
 Some parts of the request path can be dynamic.
 If you want a controller method is called by opening some URL, see the next example:

     GET    /news/       NewsController.index

 Here we have defined `/news/` URL which is associated with the `controllers\NewsController` class and its method `index`.
 This URL will only be available via `GET` method.
+This pattern has no dynamic parts.
+Next, we will consider URI pattern with dynamic parts.

+##### Dynamic parts

+For example a news detail page URL:

+    GET   /news/{id}    NewsController.detail

+There is the `id` dynamic part.
+Dynamic parts are enclosed to braces `{...}`.
+By default a dynamic part corresponds to the regex `[^/]+` pattern.
+To get value of dynamic parts, use arguments of a controller method, for example:

+    public function detail($id){
+        // $id equals to the value of `{id}` from URI pattern:     GET   /news/{id}    NewsController.detail }

+The names of method arguments corresponds to the names of route's dynamic parts.